 CIL GRANT AWARDING POLICY | APPLICATION FORM FOR CIL FUNDING |

-Annual Financial Reports on CIL for each parish or town council receiving CIL detailing how the money has been spent must be published on the town or parish councils own websites.
-Copies are also submitted to Mid Suffolk District Council and added to their database detialing how all CIL monies have been allocated.
+Annual Financial Reports on CIL for each parish (or town council) receiving CIL detailing how the money has been spent must be published on the council's own websites.
+Copies are also submitted to Mid Suffolk District Council and added to their database detailing how all CIL monies have been allocated.

 Please view the files below for details of monies received and spent by Thurston Parish Council on behalf of the community of Thurston.